Undergraduate Microbiology Prize

 The student should be in their second or penultimate year of full-time study (or part-time equivalent) for a Bachelor's degree.
 Eligible students may be registered for any degree with a significant microbiology content (e.g. Biotechnology, Applied Biology etc.); nomination is not limited to BSc Microbiology students.
 The university will be asked to choose the assessed microbiological work for which the prize is awarded.
 Examples of appropriate work include: best written dissertation on a microbiological topic, best microbiology presentation and best examined microbiology module.
 The submission should be supported by formal marks, not an informal or subjective assessment.
 The university must decide whether or not a student is eligible for consideration.
 Winning students should have attained at least a 2(I) overall in their degree examinations at the stage at which the award is made.

-The Prize packs will be sent to successful universities in mid-September.
+The Prize packs will be sent to successful universities at the end of September.

-The nominator is responsible to informing the student of their prize and presenting them with their certificate.
+The nominator is responsible for informing the student of their prize and presenting them with their certificate.

 The Society will contact students with the offer of free membership in late-September.